GeoffAtHome/genius-hub-home-assistant/README.md

 ```
 **api_key** is mandatory and is the token that can be obtained for your geniushub here: https://my.geniushub.co.uk/tokens

+**scan_interval** is optional.
+If missing the default scan_interval is 6 seconds between polling the hub for an update

 ## More information